 A. K. M. Khorshed Alam and Md.
 Sharif Hossain Khan

-Chapter 12: River-Borne Sediments of Bangladesh and their Economic Importance
+12. River-Borne Sediments of Bangladesh and Their Economic Importance

 Saiful Alam, Sarwat Jahan and Fahmida Noor

-Chapter 14: Global Climate Change and Its Effects on Water Resources of Bangladesh
+14. Global Climate Change and Its Effects on the Water Resources of Bangladesh

 Shahriar Ahmed Chowdhury and Shakila Aziz